 Upon completion, students can take the Washington State certification exam for nursing assistants.
 This program can act as a stepping stone towards becoming a licensed practical or registered nurse.
 Applicants must be at least 16 years of age and take COMPASS tests prior to starting the program.
 Proof of good physical health, health insurance, current immunizations and criminal background check clearances are also required.

 Founded in 1964, Shoreline Community College offers more than 100 academic training programs designed to help students obtain the education needed to meet their career goals.
 The college also offers transferrable programs, continuing education and online programs.

 Nursing Assistant Certified Certificate of Completion

 This program covers such areas of nursing as cardiopulmonary resuscitation (CPR), disease, hands-on care giving and patient care.
 Students are required to attend a five-day training lab for nutrition, diet planning, performing motion exercises, bathing patients and taking vital signs.
-Students can expect to spend 11 weeks in this program, taking courses that cover theory and practice for nursing assistance, participating in nursing skill labs and completing clinical externships.
+Students can expect to spend two quarters on this program, taking courses that cover theory and practice for nursing assistance, participating in nursing skill labs and completing clinical externships.